 Measure And Optimize First Contentful Paint (FCP)

-First Contentful Paint (FCP) measures how long it takes for content to start appearing on a website.
-FCP is measured in milliseconds and used to assess the loading speed of a website.
+The First Contentful Paint (FCP) page speed metric measures how long it takes for content to start appearing on a website.

 This article explains how the First Contentful Paint is defined, and how to measure and optimize it.
 We'll also look at how it relates to other page load speed metrics.

-The First Contentful Paint metric measures how soon after opening a website the user can see some content on the page.
-Usually this means that text or an image have is visible.
+The First Contentful Paint metric measures how quickly after opening a website the user can see some content on the page.
+Usually this means that text or an image is visible.

-This rendering milestone tells the user that something is happening and that the page has started to load.
+FCP is called a rendering milestone timing, because it measures a visual aspect of the page load process.
+When this rendering milestone is reached the visitor can tell that something is happening and that the page has started to load.

-- Largest Contentful Paint marks the time when the largest content element on a page is rendered
+The Largest Contentful Paint (LCP) marks the time when the largest content element on a page is rendered.
+That often means most of the page content is now visible to the user.

-This image shows the rendering progress an example website:
+This diagram below shows the rendering progress an example website:

 - At first only empty boxes are shown (First Paint)